 They will invite me into their homes and not apologize for the pile of shoes at the door or baby gear on every end table.
 They’ll throw a load of laundry in or grab a cup of coffee while I’m rocking their baby.
 These are the exact reasons they want photographs of the life they’re current living, whatever that looks like right now; because they know it won’t look like that forever and they’re grateful for all the in-betweens.

 The families who hire me don’t need me to convince them of the simple beauties within their season, but to capture the way it feels so they can keep telling that story after the season has passed.

 My clients may not be expert designers and definitely don’t have time to be planning out beautiful stairway galleries, but they do value quality albums and frames on their walls because

 They understand how powerful images can be for communicating values, stories, and relationships both now, and for future generations.

-Because there's something so incredible and unexplainable about revisiting the feelings of life's most precious moments.
-From your baby's first day on Earth to sprinkler chasing, family tickle fights, and hectic morning routines.
+From your baby’s first day on Earth, to sprinkler chasing, to family tickle fights and hectic morning routines.

-And I hope you'll trust me to give you that feeling both for now, and for your children someday, too.
+I hope you’ll trust me to give you that feeling, both for now and for someday.